Malta: Top Things to do in Autumn

 Where to stay in Malta?

 You simply can’t have a relaxing holiday without the right accommodation.
-Casa Ellul is a luxury, boutique hotel that’s just a stone’s throw from the most popular attractions.
+Casa Ellul is a luxury, boutique hotel in Valletta that’s just a stone’s throw from the most popular attractions.

 With nine, exclusive suites, the Victorian-era-Palazzo-turned-luxury-hotel is a stylish yet hospitable option for all those individuals that want to experience the true essence of the Maltese and Mediterranean lifestyle.